Pelvic organ prolapse: Surgery

 Safety and efficacy of many newer meshes is unknown.
 Thousands of class action lawsuits have been filed and settled against several manufacturers of TVM devices.

+For surgical treatment of apical vaginal prolapse, going through the abdomen (sacral colpopexy) may have better outcomes than a surgical approach that goes through the vagina.

 Epidemiology

 Genital prolapse occurs in about 316 million women worldwide as of 2010 (9.3% of all females).

 Research

 To study POP, various animal models are employed: non-human primates, sheep, pigs, rats, and others.